 How to live sustainably by effectively using your natural human resources (talent & time)

 - get to work, either for yourself or for someone else.
 No matter the situation you find yourself in, remember that you have some talent, and there’s something you’re definitely good at.
 Find it and start doing it by starting from somewhere.
-Keep this thought into your mind: the greatest men were once unknown, especially when they hadn’t started putting their talents to effective use.

 - minimize the amount of time you waste on things that don’t bring much profit on a long-term basis.

 - re-use your talent in many other areas of life that are related to your main area of interest.